 5/ Monday

-NNW Dinner: Mexican 6 PM.
+• NNW Dinner: Mexican 6 PM.
 Dinner will be at Hacienda El Sombrero located at 1100 S. Elmhurst Rd. in Mount Prospect (in a strip mall on the west side of Elmhurst Rd.
 (IL RT 83), just south of Golf Rd.).
 Dining might be indoors or outdoors, depending on conditions.
 This is a GOBS-subsidized event where ½ the total cost (including tax plus a 20% tip, rounded up to the nearest dollar) of a CAM member’s, and up to one guest’s, dinner will be covered for a maximum of fifteen people — for a maximum subsidy of $20/person; cash (no coins) or PayPal only for your portion.
 RSVP (and get more details) on Meetup, but if not on Meetup, email Ken L..
-If you RSVP by email, your reservation is not confirmed until you receive a confirmation email.
+Email RSVPs will receive a response from Ken.

 6/ Tuesday